 Unlike most other coffee drinks, cold brew coffee can’t just be whipped up in a couple of minutes.
-That’s why coffee fanatics are willing to get to the cafe early enough to ensure the cafe won’t run out of cold brew, and why they’ll happily pay a premium for the good stuff.
-If you want to make it at home, though, it can be hard to remember to make it a full day in advance when you’ve probably got plenty of other things to think about.
-That’s why cold brew concentrate is a great option for the busy and budget-conscious coffee lover.
+That’s why coffee fanatics are willing to get to the cafe early enough to ensure it won’t run out of cold brew and why they’ll happily pay a premium for the good stuff.
+If you want to make it at home, it can be hard to remember to make it a full day in advance when you’ve probably got plenty of other things to think about.
+That’s why a cold brew concentrate is a great option for the busy and budget-conscious coffee lover.

 Cold brew concentrate is simply cold brew that’s brewed at double or triple strength (or sometimes more).
-You’re then supposed to dilute it with water or mix it with your favorite creamer, such as almond milk, oat milk, or good old-fashioned milk milk.
-Some java junkies will knock back the concentrate straight, too, though that’s likely to be too strong for the average coffee drinker.
+You’re then supposed to dilute it with water or mix it with your favorite creamers, such as almond milk, oat milk, or good old-fashioned dairy milk.
+Some java junkies will knock back the concentrate straight, too, though that’s likely too strong for the average coffee drinker.

 The advantage of cold brew concentrate is that it won’t take up as much space in your fridge as a bottle of ready-to-drink cold brew.
 It’s also better for your wallet and the environment, as you’re paying for less water to be shipped to you — that translates to less packaging, less wasted energy in shipping and more coffee.
 You might get sticker shock looking at the cost of the average bottle of cold brew concentrate, but it’s important to remember that you’re getting at least twice what’s in the bottle.

-Chameleon sells whole bean coffee, canned coffee drinks like lattes, and a variety of other products.
+Chameleon sells whole bean coffee, canned drinks like lattes, and other products.
 But they’re best known for their cold brew concentrate, for the simple reason that it’s just plain good.
 It’s also easy to get at a wide variety of stores, making it easy to stock up.
-Their cold brew is actually less concentrated than others — they recommend a two-to-one ratio of concentrate to water (that means two parts coffee, one part water).
+Their cold brew is less concentrated than others — they recommend a two-to-one ratio of concentrate to water (that means two parts coffee, one part water).
 This cold brew concentrate is certified organic.

 4. La Colombe Cold Brew Concentrate